School of Management Assessment Regulations

 3.5

-Full-time candidates will normally be required to complete years 2 and 3 (Level 5) within two academic sessions.
+Full-time candidates will normally be required to complete Years 2 and 3 (Level 5) within two academic sessions.
 Candidates who have not acquired sufficient credit to proceed to the next level may be permitted to redeem failures during a third academic session.

 3.6

-Candidates who are unsuccessful in a module may be permitted up to a maximum of 3 further attempts to redeem the failure in order to be allowed to complete the level of study.
+Candidates who are unsuccessful in a module may be permitted up to a maximum of three further attempts to redeem the failure in order to be allowed to complete the level of study.
 Candidates must not expect, as of right, to be offered the maximum number of attempts to redeem failures.

 3.7